Css-Stylus-Styles/Gemini-Gruvbox-Dark/readme.md

 ## Description <a name="description"></a>

-This user style applies the  gruvbox theme to  [Gemini AI](https://gemini.google.com/)
+This user style applies the Gruvbox color scheme to the [Gemini AI website](https://gemini.google.com), providing a more visually pleasing and consistent experience.

-User Style that applies gruvbox colors to google Gemini website on dark mode
-- hides location
+### Features
+- Applies the Gruvbox color scheme to all elements on the page
+- Hides the location bar for a cleaner interface and privacy when sharing screenshots
-- wide response container
+- Increases the width of the response container for easier reading
-- simplifies and cleans the UI
+- Simplifies and cleans the UI for a more streamlined experience